nodetec/nostr-tutorial/README.md

 ### Installing Dependencies

-After installing Bun, you can install the project dependencies using the following command:
+After installing Bun, you can install the necessary packages with:

 ```bash
 bun install